wp-plugins/fetch-tweets/readme.txt

 == Frequently Asked Questions ==

+= Do I need to a API key to use it ? =
+As of v1.3.0, it is not necessary.
+Just click on the *Connect* button in the Authentication page of the plugin and it will redirect to the Twitter's authentication page.
+Then you log in to Twitter there and authorize the plugin.

+Though you can use your own keys as the existing method.
+In that case, click on the *Set Keys Manually* button that redirects you to the page to set the keys manually.

 = Where can I get the API keys? =
-First you need to create an application to access the Twitter API [here](https://dev.twitter.com/apps).
+If you set authentication keys manually, you need to create an application to access the Twitter API [here](https://dev.twitter.com/apps).
 Then create *consumer key*, *consumer secret*, *access token*, and *access token secret*.
 Without these, you won't be able to fetch tweets.

 = How can I create my own template file? =
 See the How to Create Own Template section of the **[Other Notes](http://wordpress.org/plugins/fetch-tweets/other_notes/)** page.